I had never heard of Glossika before writing this review but was immediately intrigued by what they have to offer.

 The dictation section is almost exactly the same just without the sentence already appearing written before you.
 In Italian, there was hardly any difference between the lowest A1 level and the highest B2 level.

-The recordings across the different languages I tried were invariably too fast and not very well pronounced.
-There is no way to moderate the speed unlike with the principal audio sessions.
+The recordings across the different languages I tried were invariably too fast, and unlike the principal audio sessions, there’s no way to moderate the speed.

 After this follows the ´choice´ section which is useless as far as I can tell.
 You see a short sentence written in IPA (I had to look this up – the International Phonetic Alphabet) and you have to match it to what it says in the language you´re learning.